All Episodes

 The only few people in Congress that I have any respect for.

-Jim Jordan, Mark Meadows, thank you guys.
+Jim Jordan, Mark Meadows.

-I was in your home state, Mark Meadows last week and then I got called back to work.
+I was in your home state, Mark Meadows, last week, and then I got called back to work.

 So anyway, great to be in North Carolina as usual.

-All right, thanks so much, Sean.
+Thanks so much, Sean.

 Take care.

-All right, guys, thank you.
+All right, guys.

 Let's get to our phones.